Parc Slip Colliery: 1892 Mining Accident

 Closed in 1904, the colliery is remembered for a mining accident that occurred at 8:20 am on 26 August 1892 as 146 men and boys were working within the mine.
-This was the day of the annual St Mary Hill Fair and a fine day with everyone looking forward to a day of relaxation, but they all heard the explosion and knew immediately what it meant.
+This was the day of the annual St Mary Hill Fair when everyone looked forward to a day of relaxation, but they all heard the explosion and knew immediately what it meant.

 The explosion was apparently caused by a hole in one of the workers' Davy lamps.
 Rescue attempts were hampered by roof falls, but by 4 pm 42 miners had been brought out alive, some of whom died later of their injuries.
 The final death toll was 112 men and boys.

 Opencast Mine: 1960s-2008

 Redeveloped by the National Coal Board in the 1960s as an opencast mine, the site enveloped the entire working of the former colliery, eventually covering a site size of over 300acres, when it became known as the Margam Opencast Mine.

 After the privatisation of British Coal, the site was mothballed, before being reopened in 2001 by Celtic Energy as a land reclamation scheme until 2008, when all coal extraction ceased.